SimonDelord/UBI-Security/platform-build/readme.md

  - third you need to deploy Quay
  - fourth you need to deploy RHTAS (Red Hat Trusted Artifact Signer)
  - fifth you need to deploy OpenShift Pipelines (e.g Tekton)
+ - sixth you need to deploy ACS (not detailed here)

 ### Install ODF as the underlying storage capability